mimiframework/Mimi.jl/docs/src/userguide.md

 ## Monte Carlo Simulation (MCS) Support

-Mimi includes a host of routines which support running Monte Carlo Simulation (MCS) on Mimi models.
-The best current documentation on the MCS API is the internals documentation [here](https://github.com/anthofflab/Mimi.jl/blob/master/docs/src/internals/montecarlo.md), which provides a working, although informal, description of the Monte Carlo Simulation support of Mimi.
+Mimi includes a host of routines which support running Monte Carlo Simulation (MCS) and (coming soon) other sensitivity analysis methods on Mimi models.
+The best current documentation on the MCS API is the internals documentation [here](internals/montecarlo.md), which provides a working, although informal, description of the MCS support of Mimi.
 This file should be used in conjunction with the examples in [Tutorial 4: Monte Carlo Simulation (MCS) Support](@ref), since the documentation covers more advanced options such as non-stochastic scenarios and running multiple models, which are not yet included in this tutorial.

 ## Advanced Topics